 - Travel plans – Travel dates, hotel bookings

 Applicants are advised to double-check all the information provided on the form, as any errors or inaccuracies may prolong the processing time or result in the rejection of the eTA.

 How Much Time do I need to Get the New Zealand eTA from Taiwan?

-After uploading the required documents and submitting the form, most applications will take a 1 business day to process.
+After filling out the application form, and submitting your payment to initiate your NZeTA request, most applications will take a 1 business day to process.
 Even though most applicants should get their approved NZ eTA within 1 business day, travelers are advised to apply at least 3 business days prior to their departure date to New Zealand, in order to allow enough time in case they are required to submit additional documents.

 Upon approval, the NZ eTA is electronically linked to the applicant’s passport, eliminating the need for passport stamps at border control upon arrival.
 However, travellers are nevertheless advised to print a copy of the approved NZ eTA from Taiwan to present to immigration officials upon arrival, alongside their passport.

 It is necessary to use the same passport to travel to New Zealand as the one used to complete the NZ eTA online application form.
 Applicants with dual citizenship should keep this in mind.